 - 2 Lime Wedges

-Marinate the pork belly in the fridge at least 6 hours in advance.
-Whisk together the Gochujan, soft brown sugar, dark soy sauce, rice vinegar and sesame oil, and coat the pork belly well in a shallow dish.
+- Marinate the pork belly in the fridge at least 6 hours in advance.
+Whisk together the Gochujang, soft brown sugar, dark soy sauce, rice vinegar and sesame oil, and coat the pork belly well in a shallow dish.
 Cover with kitchen wrap before chilling.

 - Take the pork out to come up to room temperature, uncovered for half an hour before cooking.